 Anthony's research addresses two main themes: how pattern is specified within vascular tissues and how hormonal signalling pathways integrate to regulate plant development.
 Current research themes include:

-- understanding the mechanism that provides specificity in auxin response
+- understanding the mechanism that provides specificity in auxin and cytokinin response in Arabidopsis

-developmental genetics, integrative biology, roots, vascular patterning, auxin, cytokinin
+developmental genetics, integrative biology, roots, vascular patterning, auxin, cytokinin, evolution

 The xylem and phloem provide the long distance transport mechanisms for water, sugars and minerals between the root and the shoot as well as providing the plant with rigid stems and roots.… read more